No Excuses: Being Accountable for Your Own Success

 —Look to yourself—first.
 When trouble arises, look first to yourself.
 Ask four specific questions: “What is the problem?”
 “What am I doing—or not doing—to contribute to the problem?”
 "What will I do differently to help solve the problem?” and “How will I be accountable for the result?”

 Personal accountability is sorely lacking—and urgently needed—in business and across society as a whole.
 Wait no longer—do it now.
+Hone in on the skills to that will get you your success with our course on The 7 Habits of Highly Effective People.
 Choose accountability and own your success at work and in life.

 Jump-start career growth by boosting your competitive skills.
 Sign up for our free webcast to learn how women succeed in competitive business environments.